 Unique Problems with Pier and Beam Foundations

 Pier and beam foundations can present unique problems and challenges that require specialized attention.
-One common issue is soil movement, which can occur due to factors like expansive soils or poor drainage.
+One common issue is soil movement, which can occur due to expansive soils or poor drainage issues.
 As the soil shifts or settles, it can cause the piers to become unlevel or sink, leading to an unstable foundation.

 Moisture damage is another concern for pier and beam foundations.
-Excessive moisture from plumbing leaks, inadequate drainage, or high groundwater levels can result in rotting or weakening of the wooden components, such as the piers or beams.
+Excessive moisture from plumbing leaks, humidity levels, inadequate drainage, water damage, or high groundwater levels can result in the rotting or weakening of the wooden components, such as the piers or beams.
 This can compromise the structural integrity of the foundation and impact the overall stability of the building.

-Structural issues can also arise with pier and beam foundations, especially in older homes.
-Some historical properties may have outdated foundation systems that are no longer performing as intended.
-This can include the use of unstable materials like Bois D’arc posts or stumps or the presence of inadequate supports such as “stiff legs.”
-These structural deficiencies can lead to uneven floors, sagging beams, and other problems that need to be addressed for the safety and longevity of the building.
+Structural damage can also arise with pier and beam foundations, especially in older homes.
+Some historical properties may have outdated foundation systems that no longer perform as intended.
+This can include using unstable materials like Bois D’arc posts or stumps or the presence of inadequate supports such as “stiff legs.”
+These structural deficiencies can lead to uneven floors, sagging beams, and other specific problems that need to be addressed for the safety and longevity of the building.

-At FCS, we have expertise in pier and beam foundation repair, including in historical homes built before 1930.
-We have extensive experience in installing in-ground site-cast steel reinforced concrete footings under beam and pier structures, ensuring a durable and reliable foundation.
+At FCS, we have expertise in pier and beam foundation repair methods, including in historical homes built before 1930.
+We have extensive experience installing in-ground site-cast steel reinforced concrete footings under beam and pier structures, ensuring a durable and reliable foundation.

-In fact, we see many older homes that have foundation systems that are not performing as designed or have totally failed.
-Some have Bois D’arc posts or stumps or “stiff legs,” which are a 4″x6″ section of the beam between the ground and the beam.
+We see many older homes that have foundation systems that are not performing as designed or have failed.
+Some have Bois D’arc posts or stumps or “stiff legs,” which are a 4″x6″ section of the beam between the ground and the beam system.
 This is very unstable as the soil sinks and swells.

 Signs of Pier and Beam Foundation Problems

-Here are some visible signs that can indicate that a home or building has pier and beam foundation issues:
+Here are some visible signs, common causes, or underlying causes that can indicate that a home or building has pier and beam foundation issues:

 - Cracks in the walls: Look for cracks that appear horizontally, vertically, or diagonally on the interior or exterior walls of the building.
 Pay attention to cracks wider than 1/4 inch, as they can indicate significant foundation movement.

-- Uneven or sloping floors: If you notice that the floors in your building are no longer level or if you feel a noticeable slope when walking, it could be a sign of foundation settlement or shifting.
+- Uneven or sloping floors: If you notice that the floors in your building are no longer extended level or if you feel a noticeable slope when walking, it could be a sign of your home’s foundation settlement or shifting.